kfkhalili/x-ray-trust/docs/STRIPE_SETUP_GUIDE.md

   - Type: **One-time**
   - Price: **€4.99 EUR**
   - Billing: **One time**
+- **Tax Category**: **General - Electronically supplied services** (or `txcd_10301001`)
+  - This is the standard tax category for digital services/SaaS in Stripe
+  - Important for EU VAT compliance when you switch from Kleinunternehmerregelung
 - Click **Save product**
 - **Copy the Price ID** (starts with `price_...`)